taichi-dev/git_cdn/README.md

 # gunicorn config
 GUNICORN_WORKER=8           # number of asyncio loops managed by gunicorn

-# logging configuration  (you can also use all the https://gitlab.com/grouperenault/logging_configurer variables, with empty prefix)
+# logging configuration
-GELF_SERVER=                # log server to use for gelf logging GELF_INDEX=                 # index parameter to use for gelf logging SENTRY_DSN=                 # sentry DSN to use for sending crash reports
+LOGGING_SERVER=             # logging server (json over udp), works great with vector.dev.
+If not set, logging to console SENTRY_DSN=                 # sentry DSN to use for sending crash reports

 # pack cache configuration